-1
+Figure 1-2

+PDE-DATA

 The PDE-DATA primitive supports the transport of data from the higher layer or to the higher layer.

 PDE-DATA.request

 The PDE-DATA.request primitive is a request from a higher layer SAP to transport a data payload to a remote device.
 Specifically, the PDE-DATA.request primitive requests the transfer of a PDE payload (PdeData) to the designated protocol module (DstProtocolModuleId).
 The semantics of this primitive are as follows: